mdibella-dev/mdb-theme-ajax/README.md

 # mdb-theme-ajax
 AJAX driven shortcodes and classes for displaying lectures, publications and blog articles.
-Intended to use with the theme mdb-theme.
+Intended to use with the theme mdb-theme-fse.

 __Contributors:__ mdibella-dev